 Volunteer for the Senior Medicare Patrol.
 The Senior Medicare Patrol (SMP) is a group of highly trained volunteers who teach about Medicare health care fraud.
 Senior Medicare Patrol volunteers show Medicare and Medicaid recipients how to protect against, detect and report many types of Medicare fraud.
 Senior Medicare Patrol Volunteers serve at least 8 hours a month.
 They must first complete 30 hours of Medicare training and 20 hours of internship to be able to become a Certified Health Insurance Counseling & Advocacy Program (HICAP) Volunteer Counselor.
 They also complete an additional 2 hours of SMP training in Medicare fraud.
 Monthly SMP webinars are also available for the needed continued training and updates on current fraud issues.
-As ObamaCare kicks into full gear in 2014, the enrollment dates will be the same as Medicare Advantage Plans and Part D Drug Plans, October 15 - December 07 2013.
-HICAP will need MANY Senior volunteer counselors for that busy and confusing time.
+As ObamaCare kicked into full gear in 2014, the enrollment dates are the same as Medicare Advantage Plans and Part D Drug Plans, October 15 - December 07.
+HICAP needs MANY Senior volunteer counselors for that busy and confusing time.

 Fresno, CA 93710

 More information: http://valleycrc.org